barryclark/jekyll-now/about.md

 I'm a software engineer by background; I enjoyed solving challenging problems at Google and startups.
 Now I advocate for and build communities around Kubernetes, cloud native and open source infrastructure.

-I frequently speak, and also founded the [Cloud Native London meetup](https://www.meetup.com/Cloud-Native-London) for the community around Kubernetes and cloud native platform in London.
-You can find me, plus 200-300 techies, on the first Wednesday of every month.
+I founded the [Cloud Native
+London meetup](https://www.meetup.com/Cloud-Native-London) for the London community around Kubernetes and cloud native platform.
+You can meet me there, plus 200-300 techies, on the first Wednesday of every month.

 ## Background